Chiara Rehman and Adam McCrindle are the worthy recipients of The Dairy Council for Northern Ireland ‘Sports Nutrition Award’.

 MSc Sports and Exercise Nutrition Course Director, Dr Andrea McNeilly, added,

 “This is the first time since we established the DCNI Sports Nutrition award in 2015 that we have two joint winners, who have both achieved such high marks in their MSc programmes.
 It is a fantastic achievement for Chiara and Adam and recognises all of their hard work.
 I have no doubt that they will continue to excel as they become established Sport and Exercise Nutritionists”.

-Commenting on the award Dr Mike Johnston, MBE, Dairy Council Chief Executive said,
+Commenting on the award Dr Mike Johnston, Dairy Council NI CEO said,

 “We are delighted to be working with the School of Sport and through this award wish to encourage excellence in research and in the education of the sports and exercise nutritionists of tomorrow.
-I would like to congratulate Justin and look forward to seeing the next batch of talented students coming through the course in 2019.”
+I would like to congratulate both Adam and Chiara and we look forward to seeing the next batch of talented students coming through the course in 2023.”

 The Award is part of the Dairy Council’s ‘Milk It’ programme which aims to communicate the importance of good nutrition for sports and a healthy, active lifestyle, including the potential role of milk.

 For more on the award and the ‘Milk It’ programme click here